 Generators are the most straightforward way to write programs for Urbit.
 They are used for doing computations that do not require persistence: they take an input and produce an output, then disappear.
 Generators might make sense for listing directory contents, or running unit tests, or fetching the contents of a URL.

-There are four kinds of generators: naked,
+There are three kinds of generators: naked,

 A naked generator is simply a

 gate; that is, it is an anonymous function that

 sample (argument) and produces a noun.
 All you need to do is write a

 gate and put it into a file in the